nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/JS_OBJECTS_WITH_CLASS.md

 }
 ```

 This allows us to create an object with `const pizzaJoint = new Restaurant()`.

 Of course, this is fairly limiting as it is.
-We can only make an object, or an instance of Restaurant, the same way every time.
+We can only make an object -- an instance of Restaurant -- the same way every time.

-What if we wanted to make a lot of different piza joints that shared similar properties, but each had its own values for those properties?
+What if we wanted to make a lot of different pizza joints that shared similar properties, but each had its own values for those properties?

 Here's a refactor, with the ability to pass in those unique values to each new retaurant we create.
 That's a lot of properties to write out as parameters for the constructor method, so let's set it up to take an object as an agument, called `props`.